impact factor vs h index

 In this post, we will discuss first the Impact Factor then H-index.
-So you can get the idea and purpose from this post.
+So you can get the idea and purpose of the post.

 Journal Impact Factor